Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Introduction

 \section{Introduction}

-The connections and interactions of individuals that comprise social networks are generally believed to impact decision-making in many domains including product selection \cite{graf2018social,graham1962experimental}.
-While there is general theoretical consensus that social influence, the phenomenon by which an individual’s opinions, behaviors, and decisions are influenced by other people \cite{eytan}, facilitates product selection, the empirical literature is actually quite torn.
+The connections and interactions of individuals that comprise social networks are generally believed to impact decision-making in many domains including product selection and decision making in uncertain environments \cite{graf2018social,graham1962experimental}.
+While there is general theoretical consensus that social influence, the phenomenon by which an individual’s opinions, behaviors, and decisions are influenced by other people \cite{eckles2016estimating}, facilitates product selection, the empirical literature is actually quite torn.
 According to individual utility models, people adopt technologies when its benefits exceed its costs \cite{kraut1998varieties}.
 Because comparing every option can be cognitively costly and time consuming, individuals employ cognitive strategies and shortcuts that reduce the number of alternatives until one superior option is left \cite{payne1978risky}.
-Social signals factor into the strategies because they provide a cost-efficient means of acquiring information \cite{asur}.
-Although social information is an additional layer that individuals must parse and weigh when making a decision, it is also a useful indicator of a product’s utility.
+Social signals factor into the strategies because they provide a cost-efficient means of acquiring information.